System Design Space

 Focus: TLS baseline standardization

-Outcome: Unified cipher suites, minimal TLS versions, and centralized certificate policies.
+Outcome: Unified cipher suites, minimum TLS versions, and centralized certificate policies.

 3